Sudan coup underway as military seize control | DW | 25.10.2021

 "Civilian members of the transitional sovereign council and a number of ministers from the transitional government have been detained by joint military forces," said a statement by the information ministry.

-The Sudanese Professionals' Association, the country's main pro-democratic political group, called on people to demonstrate in the streets and counter an apparent military coup.
+The Sudanese Professionals' Association, the country's main pro-democratic political group, called on people to demonstrate in the streets and counter the coup.

 "We urge the masses to go out on the streets and occupy them, close all roads with barricades, stage a general labor strike," said the group in a Facebook post.

-The Sudanese Communist party said this was a "full military coup'' orchestrated by the Sovereign Council's head General Abdel-Fattah Burhan, and called on workers to go on strike.
+The Sudanese Communist party said this was a "full military coup'' orchestrated by Burhan, the head of the Sovereign Council, and called on workers to go on strike.

 Local media reports said the Khartoum International Airport had been cordoned off by military forces.
 Al Arabiya reported that major airlines had suspended flights to the capital city Khartoum.